henrique-hartwig/fast-food-kubernetes/README.md

 # Fast-Food Backend
-SOAT Tech Challenge 1 - Backend for Fake Fast-Food restaurant
+SOAT Tech Challenge 2 - Improving the Fast-Food Backend

-This is the first version of the Fake Fast-Food Backend.
+This is the second version of the Fake Fast-Food Backend.
 It is a simplified backend for a fake Fast-Food restaurant that will be a monolitic application and relational Database.
+At this thime, I've changed the architecture from Hexagonal to Clean Architecture.
+Also, the deployment won't be with Docker Compose, but with Kubernetes.

 The endpoints are for:

 - Create, read, update users